Can Workers’ Comp Just Stop Making Payments?

 - Injuries caused by drug or alcohol use;

-- Injuries caused by workplace horseplay, negligence, or lack of safety;
+- Workplace horseplay, negligence, or lack of safety injuries;

 - Illness or injury not reported in a timely fashion.